Clara Lynch: Contributions

 During the early parts of Lynch’s career, the field of cancer research was growing rapidly, and may scientists were making huge advancements in the understanding of this disease.
 She joined this field when she began her work as a faculty member at the Rockefeller Institute for Medical Research under James B. Murphy.
 Lynch was one of the first female scientists to study cancer.
 In the beginning, she studied mammary tumors in mice noting that some mice formed tumors more rapidly and spontaneously than others.
 She came to conclude that developing tumors was an inherited trait.
-Lynch also looked at tumors in the lungs of these mice, also coming to the conclusion that the tendency to accumulate tumors in both the mammary and lung tissue resulted from dominant inherited traits.
+To prove that the trait was inherited, Lynch used the descendants of the original mice she bred.
+Lynch also looked at tumors in the lungs of these mice, also coming to the conclusion that the tendency to accumulate tumors in both the mammary and lung tissue resulted from dominant inherited traits, with no difference in the conclusions between tumors that occurred naturally and those that were experimentally produced.
 Lynch's work was often doubted by other scientific experts during this time.

 Lynch is also given credit for pioneering her so-called albino Swiss mouse, which she used as test subjects for experiments.
 She actually brought back this albino Swiss mouse in 1926 from Lausanne, Switzerland, because it was easily bred in the laboratory.
 Dr André de Coulon (1890–1935), then a founding scientific director of the Centre Anti-Cancereux Romand (CACR), gave her nine (7 females and 2 males) mice from his colony raised there since 1924 (date of the CACR – Swiss Institute for Experimental Cancer Research, ISREC inception).
 Lynch famously brought the mice in a shoebox aboard the ship Orduña (a crossing from Cherbourg in France to New York lasting 13 days, September 1–13, 1926).
 The mice were not proceeded through customs with any permit from the Department of Agriculture.
 Lynch often bred the mice and distributed them to other laboratories for research.
 The descendants of this type of mouse are widely used in research today.